Skip to main content Skip to footer

 Livestock and poultry producers are entitled, under the Ontario Wildlife Damage Compensation Program to make claims to the municipality for livestock or poultry injuries and kills due to predation by coyotes, dogs, wolves and other wildlife.

-1. Notify your nearby Municipal Predation Investigator (Livestock Valuer) within 48 hours of discovering the injury or death of your lifestock or poultry;
+1. Notify your nearby Municipal Predation Investigator (Livestock Valuer) within 48 hours of discovering the injury or death of your livestock or poultry;

 2. Preserve the injury/kill site.
 Do not move, destroy or dispose of the carcass(es) or evidence until the investigator agrees it/they can be disposed of or destroyed.
 An exception may be made if this contravenes Ontario Regulation 106/09 of the Nurtrient Management Act, 2002It is strongly suggested that upon discovery, Owners document the predatory event by taking clear photographs and notes of the carcass and kill site that can be submitted in addition to the photographs taken by the Investigator

-If you believe you have suffered an injury or kill of livestock or poultry due to predation, you should immediately notify a nearby Predation Investigator by calling them directly.
-If there is no answer from your nearest Investigator, please contact the Clerk.
+If you believe you have suffered an injury to, or the loss of, livestock or poultry due to predation, you should immediately notify a nearby Predation Investigator.

 Email